 The Pikes Peak Trolley Museum is a haven for railway enthusiasts, dedicated to preserving the story and the physical artifacts of the Pikes Peak region’s trolleys and street railroads.
-Founded in 1982, museum volunteers have worked hard to preserve heritage, vintage trolleys and the 1888 Rock Island Railroad Roundhouse as valuable parts of Colorado Springs history.
+Founded in 1982, museum volunteers have worked hard to preserve heritage, vintage trolleys, and the 1888 Rock Island Railroad Roundhouse as valuable parts of Colorado Springs history.

-An additional mission undertaken is to restore an electrified, full service rail transportation system to Colorado Springs and its neighboring communities by using vintage historic streetcars.
+An additional mission undertaken is to restore an electrified, full-service rail transportation system to Colorado Springs and its neighboring communities by using vintage historic streetcars.

 The Trolley Museum is located in an industrial park – visitors will have to drive through a fair amount of business to get to the location.
-The attractions feature wooden trolley cars in different states of restoration, and a working PCC streetcar that visitors can ride on.
+The attractions feature wooden trolley cars in different states of restoration and a working PCC streetcar that visitors can ride on.

 Address: 2333 Steel Dr, Colorado Springs, CO 80907